Diablo Immortal: Pre-release

 Response to Immortal's announcement at BlizzCon 2018 was largely negative.
 While traditional gaming audiences often express skepticism towards mobile versions of game franchises, the Diablo series community's discontent was compounded by their anticipation for a larger announcement.
 They expressed their discontent through online channels, likening Immortal to a "reskin" of prior NetEase games, such as Crusaders of Light and Endless of God.
 Later in the same day, developers participated in a Q&A with attendees.
 Two particular questions leveled at Wyatt Cheng, Principal Game Designer at Blizzard, drew significant attention from media and audiences alike, with one attendee asking if the announcement was an "out of season April Fools' joke", and another asking if there was a possibility for a PC release, leading to the crowd booing when the answer was negative.
+After the negative crowd reaction, Cheng rhetorically asked "Do you guys not have phones?", which became a meme within the Diablo community.

 Blizzard responded to the announcement's reception the following day, stating that Immortal is but one Diablo series game in active development, and pointing to the company's multi-platform development experience and the success of the mobile version of Hearthstone as evidence of their capacity to overcome uncertainty and do right by their core audience.
 They also addressed a rumor that they had withheld announcement of a main Diablo sequel due to the negative response at Immortals reveal:"First off we want to mention that we definitely hear our community.
 We generally don't comment on rumors or speculation, but we can say that we didn't pull any announcements from BlizzCon this year or have plans for other announcements.
 We do continue to have different teams working on multiple unannounced Diablo projects, and we look forward to announcing when the time is right."Following the announcement, Activision Blizzard's stock fell 7% on the first weekday of trading.
-Later in November 2018, newly-appointed Blizzard president, J Allen Brack, thanked fans for their feedback, because it showed their love for the franchise:
+Later in November 2018, newly appointed Blizzard president, J Allen Brack, thanked fans for their feedback, because it showed their love for the franchise: